Placement Testing FAQ

 I will be attending Seattle Central, but currently live in another state.
 Can I take the test where I live?

-Yes, as long as it is a COMPASS or ASSET Test.
+Yes, as long as it is the same test that is used at Seattle Central: Wonderlic Basic Skills Test (native English speaker), College Success (ESL / non-native English speaker), or ALEKS PPL (math).
 You can try checking local colleges to see if they give either of these tests, or you can visit the National College Testing Association's Consortium website to find a Testing center near you.
 Not all colleges and universities belong to the NCTA, but that is often a reliable source.
 Please be aware that fees will vary, and will be the sole responsibility of the student.

 Can I use ACT scores at Seattle Central?

 Yes!
 You can use ACT scores at Seattle Central (instead of a COMPASS Test) if they meet college–level minimum scores and are less than three years old.
 For ACT English placement: At least a 19 on both the ACT English and Reading tests.
 For math placement: At least a 22 on the ACT Mathematics test.
 You can submit scores the same way you would submit placement scores (described above) or by contacting the testing company, ACT, Inc. to have your scores sent directly to Seattle Central, school code of 4475.